Available under Settings | Account Information, the Account Information page has three pages of settings:

 The company name entered here displays throughout your LogicMonitor account interface.

-From this area of the tab, check one or both of the options to include acknowledged and/or SDT (scheduled down time) alerts in the dynamic alert count that displays in the left-hand main navigation menu.
+From this area of the tab, check one or both of the options to include acknowledged and/or SDT (scheduled down time) alert counts in the dynamic alert count that displays in the left-hand main navigation menu and the Alerts page.

 If you wish to restrict the IP addresses that can access your LogicMonitor account, you can define a whitelist of allowed IPs from this area of the tab.
 The whitelisted IP addresses entered here must represent the public Internet facing IP addresses, not those used internally to an enterprise that are translated to public IP addresses.